Dynamics and heterogeneity of early viral infection

 Proposal Overview

 In this proposal, we will expand our single-molecule toolbox to gain molecular insights into early viral infection of the more complex group of negative-sense RNA (-ssRNA) viruses.
-We will focus on the respiratory syncytial virus (RSV), a -ssRNA virus which can be deadly in infants and vulnerable adults, and lacks effective treatments.
+We will focus on the respiratory syncytial virus (RSV), a -ssRNA virus that can be deadly in infants and vulnerable adults and lacks effective treatments.

 Research Objectives